seanpue/cv/cv.rst

 **2014**
 “Poets in a Muslim Land:
 Sufism, Modernity, and Indo-Muslim Artistic Subjectivity.”
-Muslim Studies Conference on “Journeys of Practice”, Michigan State University.
+Muslim Studies Conference on “Journeys of Practice,” Michigan State University.

 ..
 20 March 2014

 **2013**
-“Translating Rhythm:
+(“Translating Rhythm:
 Data-Rich Literary Analysis for Understanding the Politics of Literary Form.”
 XVI International Conference of the Forum on Contemporary Theory on “Translation, Comparatism and the Global South,” University of Mysore.